Ahacad/data-structures/style-guide.md

 - All lower cases, and use underscores `_` to seperate words.

+### Class names

+- Class names use the CamalCase.

 ### Function names

-- Class methods use snake_case.
-Short, clear methods names may omit the underscore.
+- public methods and data use CamalCase.
-- CamelCase.
-Accessors and mutators may use snake_case.
+- private and protected methods and data use the small camalCase.

 ## Comments